 The SG-1000 is passively cooled (no fans) and it will be warm to the touch.
 The firewall must be placed so it has adequate room for air to flow around the case.

-We are continually improving the drivers and making other optimizations to increase the speed of the SG-1000.
-With a basic firewall setup we have shown it can pass around 130Mbit/s.
+Netgate is continually improving the drivers and making other optimizations to increase the speed of the SG-1000.
+With a basic firewall setup it can pass around 130Mbit/s.
 In other conditions, the speed may be higher or lower depending on the firewall configuration, enabled features, environment and testing methods.

-Yes, provided that the eMMC contains a pfSense operating system image from December 29th, 2016 or later.
+Yes, provided that the eMMC contains a pfSense® Plus operating system image from December 29th, 2016 or later.
 After that date, the OS contains an updated U-Boot environment which is capable of booting from the USB OTG port.

 If the eMMC is completely blank/empty, the SG-1000 cannot boot from the USB OTG port and must be booted from the SD card socket.

-Nearly all packages available for pfSense are available for the SG-1000!
+Nearly all packages available for pfSense® Plus software are available for the SG-1000!
 There are a few packages that are unable to run on the SG-1000, however.
-These packages either have requirements that exceed the specification of the SG-1000 or they do not currently compile for the architecture used by the SG-1000 (armv6).
+These packages either have requirements that exceed the specification of the SG-1000 or they do not currently compile for the architecture used by the SG-1000 (armv7).

 As of January 5th, 2016 the list of available packages on an SG-1000 is: